 The methods developed by the Shark Control Program (SCP) provide a level of human protection, but small numbers of other non-target marine animals, also known as ‘bycatch’ can be caught in SCP equipment.
 Fisheries Queensland is committed to investigating all avenues to minimise impacts on non-target species.

-The Marine Animal Release Team (MART) is the first line of defence to help release entangled marine life from SCP nets.
+The Marine Animal Release Team (MART) and SCP contractors are the first line of defence to help release entangled marine life from SCP nets.
 Other strategies used by the SCP to minimise bycatch include:

 - using drumlines instead of nets when possible

-- fitting all nets with electronic warning devices (pingers) to warn whales and dolphins of the presence of the nets
+- fitting all nets and some drumlines with the latest technology in electronic warning devices (pingers) to warn whales and dolphins of the presence of the nets

-- using alternative baits which reduce dolphin and turtle captures.
+- using alternative baits or apparatus configurations to reduce dolphin and turtle interactions.

-MART teams consist of volunteers from the Queensland Boating and Fisheries Patrol.
-MART team members are well trained, and their equipment is specifically designed for releasing marine animals from nets.
-Team members respond and release marine animals (mainly humpback whales) during the whale migration season from May to November .
-Entanglements may occur later in the season between August and November when young inexperienced whales are on their way back from northern breeding waters.
+MART consist of staff from the Queensland Boating and Fisheries Patrol.
+MART members are highly trained and their equipment is specifically designed for releasing marine animals from nets.
+Team members respond and release marine animals (mainly humpback whales) during the whale migration season from May to November.

 Volunteer whale observers

-If you see an animal caught in SCP equipment or notice equipment has broken free, contact the SCP hotline on 1800 806 891 (free call within Queensland).
+If you see an animal caught in shark control program equipment or notice equipment has broken free, contact the SCP hotline on 1800 806 891 (free call within Queensland).